 With my management company, I realized I could save time and money by having them make my newly acquired properties move-in ready with their staff of contractors working at an hourly wage.
 This was not a service they provided.
 They were reluctant to do this at first, but as they saw the volume of properties I was buying, they eventually came around.

 I also have a few home inspectors that I trust and use before I purchase a property.
-I have a state farm guy that inspects each house before he insures it.
+My state farm guy inspects each house before he insures it.

 I haven’t fired anyone in Montgomery yet, but I fired some real estate agents and some management companies in Alexandria, VA.
 Through a little detective work (I’m actually a Federal Agent in my day job), I realized a management company was over-charging me on repairs, so I fired them.
 Another management company was doing a poor job of finding tenants and was difficult to get a hold of.